alex-kukushkin-dev/librarius/README.md

 + Additionally, there is a Login page (simple username-based login), basic CRUD for Users and Books, plus filtering and pagination for books.

 ## Steps to start the backend module : ##
-1. Navigate to `library-core` directory
+1. Navigate to `backend` directory
 2. Run: `mvn spring-boot:run`
 3. The Spring Boot application will spin-up on default port 8080

 ## Steps to start the frontend app : ##
-1. Navigate to `library-frontend` directory
+1. Navigate to `frontend` directory
 2. Install dependencies: `npm install`
 3. Start dev server with: `npm start`
    This runs `ng serve --open --proxy-config src/proxy.conf.json`,